Babysitters and child care

 Choosing and using child care

-Many moms go back to work< after having a baby and rely on child care for their children.
+Many moms go back to work after having a baby and rely on child care for their children.
 Relatives or family members sometimes take on child-care duties, or children are enrolled in child-care programs.
 All parents wish the best start for their children.
 Child care is more than just a service that allows parents to work.
 It is a world that will affect a child's development in many ways — physically, emotionally, intellectually, and socially.
 Finding quality child care that is affordable can be challenging.
 Many parents need inexpensive or cost-free day care where they know their children are safe and are being helped to grow and develop.
 Parents can contact their local social service agency (listed in the phone book) for information about government-sponsored programs such as Head Start and Early Head Start and other community programs.
 Womenshealth.gov recommends taking the following steps to choosing quality child care.
-Also, we have provided a Child care provider checklist (PDF, 197 KB) for help in choosing child care providers.

 Steps to choosing quality child care